 Client Authorisation has the meaning given to it in the TLA.

-Client Authorisation Form means the form set out in Schedule 5 of these Registrar’s Requirements, as amended from time to time.
+Client Authorisation Form means a form in substantial compliance with the form set out in Schedule 5 of these Registrar’s Requirements, as amended from time to time.

 Conveyancing Transaction has the meaning given to it in the ECNL.